Alex-AK/lambda-notes/S11-api-node-express/node-express.md

 - views : provide a way to dynamically render HTML on the server and even generate it using other languages
   - not something we're going to get into

-### Representational State Transfer (REST)

-- set of principles introduced in 1999
-- a way of designing and distributing software
-- recommendation NOT a standard
-- other options exist and are gaining popularity, such as GraphQL

-### Principles

-- everything is a resource
-- each resource is accessible via a unique URI
-- resource can have multiple representations
-- communication is done over the stateless protocol (HTTP)
-- management of resources is done via HTTP methods

-### Constraints of REST

-- client : server architecture
-  - client (app) sends requests to server, and receives responses from server
-- stateless
-  - multiple clients (ios, web, android apps) can interact with server, sends interaction when it's requested
-- cache items - this helps with performance
-- each resource should be accessible through a single URL for a particular resource
-- layered system
-  - may have a single component in a layered system that doesn't interact with server
-  - especially important given security need these days
-- code on demand
-  - server sends resource as needed
-  - client only needs to know how to execute code, and read code it receives back

 ### Agenda

 - add express to node application